Clickable arrow icon In this article

 What is a municipal bond?

-State government or local bodies issue Municipal bonds in India.
+State governments or local bodies issue Municipal bonds in India.
 The government uses these funds for socio-economic development through building schools, bridges, hospitals, etc.